 You know what, when you’ve already dropped money on show tickets, a baby sitter, parking and drinks, you begin to hear the voice of a soul sister from deep within your mind snapping her fingers and sassing “Uh-huh, you TREAT yo-self good now.”
 Lamb press, pancetta, mustard fruits, grilled apricot and onion textures is what you should order.
 You’re welcome.

-Jack Ruby – Open til late (Mon – Sat)
+Mayfair Hotel – Open til late (Mon – Sun)

 2KW – Open 7 Days til late.